 Synopsis: Leonard and Sheldon are brilliant physicists, the kind of “beautiful minds” that understand how the universe works.
 But none of that genius helps them interact with people, especially women.
 All this begins to change when a free-spirited beauty named Penny moves in next door.
 Sheldon, Leonard’s roommate, is quite content spending his nights playing Klingon Boggle with their socially dysfunctional friends, fellow Caltech scientists Wolowitz and Koothrappali.
 However, Leonard sees in Penny a whole new universe of possibilities … including love.

-Also Read: Comedy Shows Like ‘How I Met Your Father’
+Also Read: Comedy Shows Like ‘How I Met Your Mother’ To Watch If You Miss the Series

 Synopsis: A half-hour comedy series about Ted and how he fell in love.
 It all started when Ted’s best friend, Marshall, drops the bombshell that he’s going to propose to his long-time girlfriend, Lily, a kindergarten teacher.
 At that moment, Ted realizes that he had better get a move on if he too hopes to find true love.
 Helping him in his quest to find his future wife is Barney, a friend with endless, sometimes outrageous opinions, a penchant for suits and a foolproof way to meet women.
 When Ted meets Robin, he’s sure it’s love at first sight, but after a whirlwind romance with her, he realizes destiny has something else in store for him.
 The series is narrated through flashbacks from the future.